Chart Color Schemes

 Highland Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Highland Park's population, as of November 2025, is estimated at around 6,855 people.
-This reflects an increase of 279 individuals since the 2021 Census, which reported a population of 6,576 people.
-The current resident population estimate of 6,850 by AreaSearch considers the latest ERP data release by the ABS in June 2024 and four additional validated new addresses since the Census date.
-This results in a population density ratio of 1,726 persons per square kilometer, higher than average national locations assessed by AreaSearch.
-Highland Park's growth rate of 4.2% since the census is within 1.5 percentage points of the SA3 area (5.7%), indicating competitive growth fundamentals.
-Natural growth primarily drove this population increase, contributing approximately 56.00000000000001% of overall gains during recent periods.
+Highland Park's population is estimated at around 6,855 as of Feb 2026.
+This reflects an increase of 279 people since the 2021 Census, which reported a population of 6,576 people.
+The change is inferred from AreaSearch's estimation of the resident population at 6,850 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,726 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Highland Park's 4.2% growth since census positions it within 1.5 percentage points of the SA3 area (5.7%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by natural growth contributing approximately 56% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Future population projections indicate an increase just below the median of regional areas nationally by 2041, with Highland Park expected to gain 510 persons, reflecting a total growth of 7.5% over 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
+Looking at population projections moving forward, a population increase just below the median of regional areas across the nation is expected, with the suburb expected to expand by 505 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.4% in total over the 17 years.

 Frequently Asked Questions - Population